f3-factory/F3com-data/framework-variables/main.md

 * `[globals]` for global variables definitions
 * `[routes]` for routes definitions
 * `[maps]` for route maps definitions
+* `[redirects]` for redirecting routes

 **NB**: `[globals]` is assumed if no section has been provided.
-You can combine all sections in a single configuration file - although having `[routes]` and `[maps]` in a separate file is recommended.
+You can combine all sections in a single configuration file - although having `[routes]`, `[maps]`, and `[redirects]` in a separate file is recommended.
 This way you can allow end-users to modify some application-specific flags, and at the same time restrict them from meddling with your routing logic.

 Here's how to use the different sections:.